-Let’s collectively exhale a long, calming breath and view a skeptic’s challenge with this perspective: that we’re simply stepping into a God-ordained opportunity to demonstrate to this person the grace and love of Christ.
+Let’s collectively exhale a long, calming breath and view a skeptic’s challenge with the right perspective: that we’re simply stepping into a God-ordained opportunity to demonstrate to this person the grace and love of Christ.

-We’re not answering a question, but a questioner, suggests Ravi Zacharias, a world-famous apologist known for the disarming, respectful manner in which he dialogues with skeptics.
-What should come through loud and clear, he stresses, is our love for people and God (which, incidentally, Jesus designated as the greatest commandment).
-Adds Zacharias, “A word in season can bring to fruit that which only God can nurture and nourish.”
+What should come through loud and clear is our love for people and God.
+As one Christian wisely noted, “A word in season can bring to fruit that which only God can nurture and nourish.”

-In this post, let’s talk about why our attitude is critical when we’re interacting with critics.
-In next week’s post, Part 2, we’ll identify some of the questions skeptics tend to ask — which you, dear Christian, should learn how to answer. 🙂 And we’ll look at two sample conversations between a Christian and a skeptic, so you can rate the Christian’s effectiveness.
+In this post, let’s talk about why our attitude is critical as we interact with critics.
+In next week’s post, Part 2, we’ll identify some of the questions skeptics tend to ask, and how you can get up to speed on knowing the answers.

 It’s important to recognize which category of skeptic is challenging us.
-There are only two: the skeptics who are honestly seeking to know what we believe, and why; and the skeptics whose minds are cemented closed against God — and are simply looking to derail, if not extinguish, our faith.
+There are only two: skeptics who are honestly seeking to know what we believe, and why, and skeptics who are simply looking to derail a Christian’s faith.

-It’s sad that Christians can be so easily persuaded to forsake Christianity without much effort from skeptics.
-Talk about shallow roots!
-I am reminded of a friend who told me that he decided Christianity was a load of garbage after reading the novel, The DaVinci Code.
-It blew my mind that he allowed a single work of FICTION — a novel containing very few correct facts about Christianity — to turn him from God.
+Many Christians, sadly, are easily persuaded to forsake their Christian beliefs because they don’t have much depth to their faith.
+I am reminded of a friend who told me that he decided Christianity was bogus after reading the novel, The DaVinci Code.
+It blew my mind that he allowed a single work of FICTION, a novel containing very few correct facts about Christianity, to turn him from God.
 What the novel should have done is challenged him to dig into the historical FACTS that support Christianity.

 What typically causes conversations between Christians and skeptics to go wrong?

-Well, beyond our possible defensiveness or derision (no need for that, people!), it’s that we do a lot of jabbering before we learn what — and why — the skeptic believes as he does.
-So let us be quick to dive into research mode, suggests Donald Johnson, author of How to Talk to a Skeptic: An Easy-to-Follow Guide for Natural Conversations and Effective Apologetics.
+Well, beyond our possible defensiveness, it’s that we do a lot of jabbering before we learn what — and why — the skeptic believes as he does.
+Rather, we should be quick to listen, suggests Donald Johnson, author of How to Talk to a Skeptic: An Easy-to-Follow Guide for Natural Conversations and Effective Apologetics.

 “Too many religious conversations,” says Johnson, “involve people talking past each other because they haven’t taken the time to find out what the other person actually believes.
 The result is that each side tries to knock down a straw-man version of the other’s position.
 The skeptic argues against a version of Christianity that the believer does not hold, and the Christian attacks an atheistic worldview that the unbeliever does not hold.
 Then they wonder why the conversation never gets anywhere.”

-What are some of the “good, probing” questions that Johnson suggests that we ask?
+What are some of the “good, probing” questions Johnson suggests that we ask?